REAL ESTATE ATTORNEY

 5. Apply for Mortgage.
 After the home inspection is completed and any issues addressed, the Buyer applies for mortgage loan.
 The Buyer is usually approved or rejected within 30 days.
 If the Buyer cannot obtain a mortgage, then the parties may cancel the Contract pursuant to a special clause called a “mortgage contingency clause,” and the Buyer’s deposit is returned.

 6. Title Inspection.
 The Buyer’s attorney obtains a title search, tax search and judgment search.
 The attorney will insure that there are no liens on the property, or restrictions which unreasonably limit the normal use of the property.
-The Buyer’s attorney will also assist the Buyer in obtaining a survey.
+The Buyer’s attorney can also assist the Buyer in obtaining a survey of the property.
 The survey is intended to insure that the lot size and dimensions are in accordance with what the parties agreed upon, that all setbacks are appropriate and not in violation of any ordinances, and that there are no encroachments over property lines.

-7. Certificate of Occupancy.
+7. Certificate of Occupancy or Smoke Detector Certificate.
 If the municipality where the property is located requires a certificate of occupancy as a condition of sale, the Seller obtains the certificate.
-In addition, under New Jersey law, the Seller must obtain a smoke detector certification from the municipality in order to sell the property.
+In addition, under New Jersey law, the Seller must obtain a smoke detector certificate from the municipality in order to sell the property.